Placements

 UK students enrolled on a placement year module should have access to a non-means tested tuition fee loan.
 UK students should also be able to apply for a reduced rate maintenance loan.

-By doing a placement year module, you continue to be registered as a student and therefore have access to the same student discounts and benefits, including council tax exemption.
+By doing a placement year module, you continue to be registered as a student.
+You will continue to have access to the same student discounts and benefits, including council tax exemption.

 For more information, visit Student Financial Support: Placement Year.
 You can also contact the Student Financial Support Team via the web enquiry form.